 HCS SS SCS SB 577 -- HAZARDOUS WASTE

-This substitute establishes a Dry Cleaning Solvent Environmental Response Trust Fund to provide moneys for the investigation, assessment, and remediation of releases of solvents from dry cleaning facilities.
+The bill establishes a Dry Cleaning Solvent Environmental Response Trust Fund to provide moneys for the investigation, assessment, and remediation of solvent releases from dry cleaning facilities.
 The fund is administered by the Hazardous Waste Management Commission.
 Payments from the fund may be made after July 1, 2002, and are capped at a total of $1 million per site.
-Payments may also not exceed 25% of the fund balance per site during any fiscal year.
-There is a $25,000 deductible for active facilities and abandoned sites.
-Moneys from the fund may not be used if the release was caused by illegal operating practices, if the facility operator obstructs actions by the Department of Natural Resources, or if the operator is in arrears for payments to the fund.
+Payments may also not exceed 25% of the fund balance per site during any fiscal year, and there is a $25,000 deductible for active facilities and abandoned sites.
+Abandoned sites must be documented by or reported to the Department of Natural Resources by July 1, 2004, to be eligible for funding.
+Moneys from the fund may not be used at active facilities if the solvent release was caused by illegal operating practices, if the facility operator obstructs actions by the department, or if the operator is in arrears for payments to the fund.
 Fund moneys may also not be used to compensate third parties for damages.

 Operators of active facilities must register with the department and pay an annual registration surcharge to the fund.
 The surcharge is set at $500 for small facilities; $1,000 for medium facilities; and $1,500 for large facilities.
-Sellers of dry cleaning solvents must pay a solvent surcharge of $10 per gallon for chlorinated solvents and 50 cents per gallon for nonchlorinated solvents, collected quarterly.
+Sellers of dry cleaning solvents must pay a solvent surcharge of $8 per gallon for chlorinated solvents and 40 cents per gallon for non- chlorinated solvents, collected quarterly.
 All surcharges are subject to a late fee of 15% plus 10% per annum interest on unpaid balances.
 If the unobligated balance of the fund exceeds $5 million, the facility registration and solvent surcharges are not collected until the fund balance falls below $2 million.

-The substitute also requires the Hazardous Waste Management Commission to establish, by July 1, 2002, standards for new dry cleaning facilities, including requirements for solvent delivery, solvent storage, solvent disposal, prohibition of solvent discharges, and containment structures for dry cleaning units.
-The commission will also establish a schedule for upgrading existing dry cleaning facilities to the new standards within 3 years and determine facility closure procedures and appropriate completion requirements for corrective actions in response to a release.
+The bill also requires the Hazardous Waste Management Commission to establish, by July 1, 2002, standards for facility closure procedures and appropriate completion requirements for corrective actions in response to a solvent release.

-Violators of any dry cleaning provisions of the substitute are subject to civil penalties of up to $500 per violation, payable to the fund.
-The dry cleaning provisions of the substitute terminate on August 28, 2007.
+Violators of any dry cleaning provisions of the bill are subject to civil penalties of up to $500 per violation, payable to the fund.
+The dry cleaning provisions of the bill terminate on August 28, 2007.

-The substitute also restructures hazardous waste generator fees and category taxes and extends their sunset date from January 1, 2004, to January 1, 2005.
+The bill restructures hazardous waste generator fees and category taxes and extends their sunset date from January 1, 2004, to January 1, 2005.

-The substitute also requires that 60% of the revenue collected from the current hazardous waste generator and land disposal fees be deposited in the Hazardous Waste Remedial Fund and 40% be deposited in the Hazardous Waste Fund.
+Of the revenue collected from category taxes and the current hazardous waste generator and land disposal fees, 60% is deposited in the Hazardous Waste Remedial Fund; and 40% is deposited in the Hazardous Waste Fund.
 The Department of Natural Resources will request annually an appropriation of at least $1 million of general revenue for deposit in the Hazardous Waste Remedial Fund.

 Expenditures for hazardous substance emergency responses are made from the Hazardous Waste Fund rather than the Hazardous Waste Remedial Fund.
 The department is authorized to include overhead costs for emergency responses when determining reimbursement required for emergency response service.
 Expenditures for voluntary cleanup oversight are made from the Hazardous Waste Remedial Fund rather than the Hazardous Waste Fund.
 The department is also authorized to oversee and recover costs for corrective actions at regulated facilities.